This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Mix the almond butter, coconut oil, cocoa powder, maple syrup, salt, and vanilla extract in a medium bowl.
 (This works best if the ingredients are at room temperature or slightly warm.
 If using almond butter from the fridge, make sure it sits on the counter first so the coconut oil won't solidify instantly when mixed.)

-• Transfer the mixture to a 9-inch square dish, lined with parchment paper for easy removal, and smooth the top with a spatula.
+• Transfer the mixture to an 8-inch square dish, lined with parchment paper for easy removal, and smooth the top with a spatula.
+For thicker fudge, use a 9-by-5-inch loaf pan, instead.

 Video